Quadratic points on bielliptic modular curves: Acknowledgements

 \section{Acknowledgements}

 We thank Maarten Derickx for helpful conversations and suggesting using $I=1-w_n$ in \Cref{sec:131}, Barry Mazur for helpful and motivating correspondence, Pete Clark, Tyler Genao, Paul Pollack and Frederick Saia for sharing useful data about quadratic points corresponding to CM curves over quadratic fields and Oana Adascalitei, Barinder Banwait, Abbey Bourdon, Josha Box, Andrej Dujella, Stevan Gajović and Pip Goodman for useful comments on an earlier draft.
+Great thanks to the referees for many helpful comments that made the paper significantly better.

+We gratefully acknowledge support by the QuantiXLie Centre of Excellence, a project co-financed by the Croatian Government and European Union through the European Regional Development Fund - the Competitiveness and Cohesion Operational Programme (Grant KK.01.1.1.01.0004) and by the Croatian Science Foundation under the project no. IP-2018-01-1313.